RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-notification-hub/index.md

 **Payloads are untrusted input.** A monitor name, an article title, a container name, and a username in a failed-login event can all be attacker-influenced.
 Escape every field on the way into the `html` output.
 My transforms do this uniformly; it is the single most common omission I see in webhook transforms published elsewhere.

 **Key loss is data loss, and the failure is silent.** Hookshot's `encryption.storagePath` and the agents' data volumes hold device identities and Megolm sessions.
 Restore a pod without its volume and it becomes a new, unverified device; the old messages do not become readable again, and nothing in the interface announces what happened beyond an unverified-device warning that is easy to dismiss.
-Back up those volumes, and configure client-side key backup for human accounts before you need it.
+Back up those volumes and configure client-side key backup for human accounts before you need it.

 **Federation exposes more than room content.** End-to-end encryption protects message bodies.
 It does not protect membership, timing, room structure, or the fact that a room exists. `allow_public_rooms_over_federation: true` in my configuration is a deliberate choice for one discoverable public channel; it means any federating server can enumerate the public room directory.
 Everything operational lives in encrypted, non-published rooms, and that separation is the actual control.